 When Allah Exalted, He denies Jesus as a son despite the miraculous virgin birth of Jesus Christ the Messiah, that is indisputable evidence that Allah Exalted he is the only true God and creator of Prophet Jesus and his mum Mary and everything.

-Hypothetically speaking If the Glorious Quran was not the word of our creator Allah Exalted, he and was a word of human, that human would speed to claim the sonship of Jesus for God since it is a miracle would add a credit to that human.
+Hypothetically speaking If the Glorious Quran was not the word of our creator Allah Exalted, he and was a word of humans, that human would speed to claim the sonship of Jesus for God since it is a miracle would add a credit to that human.

-Need and ability are two different things, that verse is implying that Allah is not like a creation that needs or wants a consort to have son or like that, creation that needs to have a son.
-Allah is complete, perfect so should not there be any need for a consort than you are not talking about Allah but a creation of Allah.
+Need and ability are two different things, that verse is implying that Allah is not like a creation that needs or wants a consort to have a son or like that, a creation that needs to have a son.
+Allah is complete, perfect so should not there be any need for a consort then you are not talking about Allah but a creation of Allah.
 Someone who is incomplete without the consort.